 Uses Allowed: Motorcycles, walking, mtn biking, horseback riding.

 Fees/Permits: A Northwest Trails Pass is needed to park at the trailhead ($5 day pass or $30 annual pass).
 A pass can be purchased at a self-service station near the entrance to the campground.

-Additional Information: Click here to read John Zilly’s report from the book “Mountain Bike!
+Additional Information: John Zilly’s reports on the trail in his book “Mountain Bike!
 Northwest Washington: A Guide to Trails & Adventure.”
 This description begins at Maverick Saddle, on the upper end of the trail.

 Condition Update: May 22, 2008 from the Wenatchee World.
 The first three miles of trail are clear before the trail washouts begin.
 Windfall across the trail from the 1994 fires make passage complicated in some places.
 Mountain bikers will have to carry their bikes through places where the trail has been washed away.
 Horseback riding and motorcycling is not recommended.